vialab/docuburst-desktop/README.md

 1. Type the word you want to be the root of the tree.
 It defines the scope of your investigation.
 Not sure?
 Type *entity* for the broadest scope.
 2. Go to *Options* and play with *Maximum tree depth*.
 It controls the level of detail of the view.
-3. Now click "Single node" to color only the categories that occur *directly* in the document.
+3. Now click *Single node* to color only the categories that occur *directly* in the document.
 4. Click on one of these categories and go to *Concordance lines* to see the excerpts where they appear in the text. *Text segments* is similar, but shows you more context.
 5. By the way, the text is divided into segments based on vocabulary changes (check Mart Hearst's awesome [paper](http://people.ischool.berkeley.edu/~hearst/papers/cl-texttiling97.pdf)).
 These segments are represented by tiles on the right side.
 When you click a category, the tiles where it appears become orange!
 6. Pick a category of interest and double click it to narrow down your exploration.